Deep Reference Priors: What is the best way to pretrain a model?: Methods

 We compute the entropy term $H(\yu \mid \xu, w)$ in~\cref{eq:ref_ssl} using the distribution $p_G(y \mid x, w) = \mathbb{E}_{g \sim G} [p_w(y \mid g(x), w)]$ where $G = G_1 \cup G_2$ is the set of weak ($G_1$) and strong ($G_2$) augmentations.
 Let $g_i \sim G_i$ be an augmentation and denote $p_{g_i} \equiv p_w(y \mid g_i(x), w)$ for $i \in \{1, 2\}$.
 In every mini-batch we use $p_G(y \mid x, w) \approx \t p_{g_1} + (1 - \t) p_{g_2}$ where $\tau$ is a hyper-parameter.
 This gives accuracy that is reasonable (about 87\% for 500 samples) but a bit lower than state of the art SSL methods.
 We noticed that if we use an upper bound on the entropy from Jensen's inequality \beq{ \scalemath{1}{ - \E_{\xu} \int \dd{\yu} p_G(\yu \mid \xu, w)\sbr{ \t \log p_{g_1} + (1 - \t)\log p_{g_2}}} } then we can close this gap in accuracy (see~\cref{tab:cifar10_ssl}).
 This is perhaps because the cross-entropy terms, e.g., $-p_{g_1} \log p_{g_2}$, force the predictions of the particles to be consistent across both types of augmentations, just like the objective in FixMatch or MixMatch.
 Our formulation is thus useful to not only understand SSL but also to tweak it to perform as well as current methods and thereby shed light on the theoretical underpinnings of their performance.

-\textbf{(4) Computing $H(\yu \mid \xu, w)$} A number of SSL methods work by creating pseudolabels from weakly augmented data, which seems to be a key ingredient of good accuracy in our experience with these methods.
-We use two heuristics to compute the entropy term $H(\yu \mid \xu, w)$ that are motivated by this.
+\paragraph{(4) Computing $H(\yu \mid \xu, w)$} A number of SSL methods work by creating pseudolabels from weakly augmented data, which seems to be a key ingredient of good accuracy in our experience with these methods.
+We tried two heuristics to compute the entropy term $H(\yu \mid \xu, w)$ that are motivated by these papers.
 First, we follow FixMatch and only use unlabeled data with confident predictions to compute $H(\yu \mid \xu, w)$.
 A datum $x$ contributes to the objective only if $\max_y p_w(y|g_1(x), w) > 0.95$.
+Changing this threshold does not lead to deterioration of the accuracy as we see in~\cref{tab:app:ablation2}, so this heuristic need not be used while building the reference prior.
 Second, if $G_1$ is the set of weak augmentations (see previous point), methods like FixMatch and MixMatch use $\argmax_y p(y \mid g_1(x), w)$ as a pseudo-label but do not update this using the back-propagation gradient.
 This prevents the more reliable predictions on $G_1$ from changing.
-We also employ this trick.
 As a result, the entropy term $-\tau^2 p_{g_1} \log p_{g_1}$ is a constant in~\cref{eq:tau}.
 To normalize the terms coming from $\t$ in~\cref{eq:tau}, we set $\gamma$ in~\cref{eq:ref_mi_ce} to $1/(1 - \tau^2)$ instead of 1.
 We have also developed an argument to choose the appropriate value of $\t=1/3$ that we explain in~\cref{s:app:setup}.
+This second heuristic seems essential, in~\cref{tab:app:ablation2}, we obtain only 10\% accuracy without this heuristic.